dallasread/Instagive.io/_posts/rdr/2014/04/2014-04-08-6-reasons-to-not-use-paypal.md

 #### 1. No customized app - Pay to customize

 Paypal provides their own app for you to send and receive donations, but they don't offer a customized experience with your logo and branding.

+For $35 per month, Paypal does offer the ability to brand your donation process.
+The only catch is that all coding and security considerations fall onto your lap at that point.

 #### 2. Poor Administrative Tools